 Great Reno Balloon Race

-The Great Reno Balloon Races are nothing short of tradition in Washoe County.
+The Great Reno Balloon Race is nothing short of tradition in Washoe County.
 On the ground, spectators—some still comfortably clad in pajamas—sit atop blankets and camp chairs or even bundled up in their sleeping bags, gripping hot beverages and gazing into the pre-dawn sky for the ethereal Super Glow Show that takes place before the sun even peeks above the horizon.

 Following that early morning spectacle, some hot air balloons launch for Dawn Patrol just as the first hint of light can be seen to the east.
 The rest of the balloons rise later at Mass Ascension after sunrise.

 A select group begins the competition portion of the race as tens of thousands of visitors look on in awe, while vendors sell snacks and souvenirs and kiddos take tethered rides in the balloons that aren’t gunning for the win.
 Drinks, food, crafts, art, and souvenirs are for sale along the path of the park during the event.

 Each morning, pilots are briefed about wind speeds and directions at various “ceilings” or elevation measurements.
 The pilots use this information along with the forecasted weather changes and the local terrain as navigational tools.

-Spectators can expect to see a variety of speciality-shaped balloons along Balloon Boulevard, including favorites like the Angry Birds; Jewel, a hummingbird; Pegleg Pete, a pirate parrot; Rio Grande Raider, a pirate ship; SnoBird, a camera carrying penguin; Miss Bell, a replica of the Liberty Bell; Smokey Bear; Sushi; Gus T. Guppy; Wells Fargo’s Cent’r Stage; Pencil Boy, and more.
+Spectators can expect to see a variety of specialty-shaped balloons along Balloon Boulevard, including favorites like the Angry Birds; Jewel, a hummingbird; Pegleg Pete, a pirate parrot; Rio Grande Raider, a pirate ship; SnoBird, a camera-carrying penguin; Miss Bell, a replica of the Liberty Bell; Smokey Bear; Sushi; Gus T. Guppy; Wells Fargo’s Cent’r Stage; Pencil Boy; and more.